LedererLab/fMRI/README.md

 A sample program that uses each of these matrices and produces an image of the resulting connectivity network can be found in `graph_estimation_test.R`.

+Detailed descriptions on the fMRI processing procedure can be found in this repository under `fMRI_Processing_Procedure`.

+Preprocessed data for all 37 patients can be found in this repository under `/Data/preprocessed_data`.
+The brain region names, the lobe that region belongs to, and 42 region of interest indicator is given in `/Data/Brain_regions.csv`.

 ## Authors